cjappl/radsan/RUST_RFC.md

 To adhere to this expected behavior, RTSan should be disabled for `panic!` and each of the assertion macros: `assert`, `assert_eq`, `assert_ne`, `debug_assert`, `debug_assert_eq`, `debug_assert_ne`.

-# Other considerations
+# Other / future considerations

 ## Supported systems

 Currently RTSan works on amd64 and x86_64 processors on Mac and Linux OSs.
 We are exploring supporting Windows, and there is no limitation (other than dev resources) to supporting more processors.
 If this support gets added in the future, Rust would again get it "for free".

-## Additional functions marked `#[blocking]`
+## Standard library functions marked `#[blocking]`

-There are presumably more functions we should mark blocking in the Rust standard library, but we propose starting small and giving it a try with `std::sync::Mutex::lock`.
-It is the hope that most of the libc interceptors will cover most other use cases and we can add them as necessary.
+There may be some functions we want to mark as `blocking` in the Rust standard library, but we propose starting without annotating any functions and seeing what feedback we get.
+The libc interceptors should be adequate in detecting real-time unsafe code without having to alter the standard library functions.

 ## The names of the attributes

 The naming of the attributes (nonblocking, blocking) match what they are in `clang`.
-While we **could** change them, we want to initially propose sticking to the precedent set there.
+While we **could** change them, but we should stick to the existing precedent if we can.
 This would reduce user confusion, and prevent having to translate documentation.

 ## Other features of the run-time library
 As discussed with the suppression list example above, there are a number of other runtime options the RTSan run-time library supports.
 We recommend checking out the [official docs](https://clang.llvm.org/docs/RealtimeSanitizer.html) for more examples.